Sawda Natheel

 Sawda Natheel (سودا نثيل) is an area in Qatar, located in the municipality of Al Rayyan.
-It used to be part of the Jariyan al Batnah municipality before the municipality was incorporated into Al Rayyan.
+It used to be part of the Jariyan Al Batnah municipality before the municipality was incorporated into Al Rayyan.

-It is a highly undeveloped area, consisting mainly of open desert.
+It is a highly undeveloped area, consisting essentially of open desert.
 Of the 566.7 square km area of its zone, only 3 square km of land is under use.
 Farmland occupies 2 square km and cultural establishments account for the remaining 1 square km.
 The district itself only accounts for 49.6 km2 of the zone.
 Noteworthy features in the area are a border post separating the southern part of the municipality from Saudi Arabia, a well which the area was named after, and several farms.

 Etymology

 The area derived its name from the local well, which in turn had been named after dark precipitates found in its water.
-Sawda translates to 'black', while Natheel is an Arabic term used to denote soil deposits found in water obtained from a well.
-It is also known as 'Markaz [center of] Sawda Natheel'.
+Sawda translates to "black", while natheel is an Arabic term used to denote soil deposits found in water obtained from a well.
+It is also known as Markaz Sawda Natheel, with markaz translating to "center of".